rmpt/citizen-card-reader/README.md

 The app will read this configuration file and apply it on every request.

-*NOTE*: you can set multiple domains for CORS configuration, separate them with a comma (`cors: https://my-awesome-web-app.com,https://another-web-app.com`)
+*NOTE*: you can set multiple CORS domains, separate them with a comma (`cors: https://my-awesome-web-app.com,https://another-web-app.com`)

-## Linux users

-Windows and MacOS users shouldn't have any problem running the app without installing any additional software.

-For Linux users, you will need to have installed the following dependencies:
-- libxerces-c3.2
-- libxml-security-c20
-- libzip4
-- opensc-pkcs11
-- libpam-pkcs11
-- pcscd

-Install all at once with apt:

-`apt-get install -y libxerces-c3.2 libxml-security-c20 libzip4 opensc-pkcs11 libpam-pkcs11 pcscd`

 ## Compatibility